Risk Assessment

 - Risks to another vulnerable adult;

-- Risk to providers of care and support/support; and
+- Risks to providers of care and support/support; and

 Every situation is different, but the table below sets out some examples of risk that may be present.